On the surface, romance can seem like an easy genre to write in. However, knowing how to write a compelling romance novel takes skill and practice.

 Here are the common happy endings that you can adopt for your novel:

 - Let the lovers end up together, but one is permanently sick/disabled.

 - They are together but have a constant thorn in their side – like a nasty and manipulative mother/mother-in-law who disapproves of the relationship.

 - A historical romance could have them ending up together but still living in a war-torn, poverty-stricken country.

 - Let them be together, but their relationship has the permanent stamp of someone’s mistake or betrayal – perhaps a child with another person.

-These types of melancholic endings will still give your readers that satisfaction of seeing the lovers together forever.
+These types of melancholic endings will still give your readers the satisfaction of seeing the lovers together forever.
 But, it lets you add a sense of realism and tragedy.
-There are some people who love a darker twist and will appreciate an ending like this.
+Some people will love stories with a darker twist and will appreciate an ending like this.

-Whether you wanted to learn how to write a novel with romance weaved throughout, or you want to write in the romance genre specifically, you can now write your first romance novel with confidence.
+Whether you want to learn how to write a novel with romance woven throughout, or you want to write in the romance genre specifically, you can now write your first romance novel with confidence.